Big band: The swing era

 Swing music began appearing in the early 1930s and was distinguished by a more supple feel than the more literal 4/4 of early jazz.
 Walter Page is often credited with developing the walking bass, although earlier examples exist, such as Wellman Braud on Ellington's Washington Wabble (1927).

 This type of music flourished through the early 1930s, although there was little mass audience for it until around 1936.
 Up until that time, it was viewed with ridicule and sometimes looked upon as a menace.
 After 1935, big bands rose to prominence playing swing music and held a major role in defining swing as a distinctive style.
-Western swing musicians also formed popular big bands during the same period.
+Western swing musicians also formed popular big bands during the same period, though their use of fiddles and guitars and their roots in the American southwest distinguished them from groups like Ellington's.

 A considerable range of styles evolved among the hundreds of popular bands.
 Many of the better known bands reflected the individuality of the bandleader, the lead arranger, and the personnel.
 Count Basie played a relaxed, propulsive swing, Bob Crosby (brother of Bing), more of a dixieland style, Benny Goodman a hard driving swing, and Duke Ellington's compositions were varied and sophisticated.
 Many bands featured strong instrumentalists whose sounds dominated, such as the clarinets of Benny Goodman and Artie Shaw, the trombone of Jack Teagarden, the trumpet of Harry James, the drums of Gene Krupa, and the vibes of Lionel Hampton.

 The popularity of many of the major bands was amplified by star vocalists, such as Frank Sinatra and Connie Haines with Tommy Dorsey, Helen O'Connell and Bob Eberly with Jimmy Dorsey, Ella Fitzgerald with Chick Webb, Billie Holiday and Jimmy Rushing with Count Basie, Kay Starr with Charlie Barnet, Bea Wain with Larry Clinton, Dick Haymes, Kitty Kallen and Helen Forrest with Harry James, Fran Warren with Claude Thornhill, Doris Day with Les Brown, and Peggy Lee and Martha Tilton with Benny Goodman.
 Some bands were "society bands" which relied on strong ensembles, such as the bands of Guy Lombardo and Paul Whiteman.

 A distinction is often made between so-called "hard bands", such as those of Count Basie and Tommy Dorsey, which emphasized quick hard-driving jump tunes, and "sweet bands", such as the Glenn Miller Orchestra and the Shep Fields Rippling Rhythm Orchestra who specialized in less improvised tunes with more emphasis on sentimentality, featuring somewhat slower-paced, often heart-felt songs.